A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Four reasons to not wait until January to enroll in an ACA health plan

-Open enrollment for 2023 individual/family health coverage began on November 1.
-The enrollment window continues until at least January 15 in nearly every state.
-(Idaho will end its open enrollment period on December 15, but Idaho also started early, allowing people to enroll starting in mid-October.)
+Open enrollment for individual/family health coverage begins each November 1 and continues until at least January 15 in nearly every state.
+(Idaho ends its open enrollment period in December, but Idaho also started early, allowing people to enroll starting in mid-October.)

 1. Currently uninsured?
 Delaying your enrollment will mean no coverage in January.

-But if you wait until the last minute to enroll, you won’t have coverage in place when the new year begins.
-Instead, you’ll be waiting until at least February 1 for your coverage to begin.
+If you’re aren't already enrolled in ACA-compliant coverage, the open enrollment period that starts November 1 and end in mid-January (in most states) is your chance to change that for the coming year.
+But if you wait until after December 15 to enroll, you won’t have coverage in place when the new year begins.
+Instead, you’ll be waiting until February 1 for your coverage to begin.

 In addition to being more widely available, premium subsidies are also larger than they were before the American Rescue Plan.
 People who didn’t enroll in the past due to the cost may find that coverage now fits in their budget.

-Four out of five people shopping for coverage in the 33 states that use the federally-run marketplace (HealthCare.gov) will find that they can get coverage for $10/month or less.
-And millions of uninsured Americans are eligible for premium-free coverage in the marketplace, but may not realize this.
+Four out of five people shopping for coverage in the 31 states that use the federally run Marketplace (HealthCare.gov) will find that they can get coverage for $10/month or less.1 And millions of uninsured Americans are eligible for premium-free coverage in the Marketplace, but may not realize this.

-Waiting until the last minute to enroll in coverage will mean that you leave all that money on the table for January.
-You can use our subsidy calculator to get an idea of how much your subsidy will be for 2023.
+Waiting until after December 15 to enroll in coverage during open enrollment will mean that you leave all that money on the table for January, since your coverage – and subsidy – wouldn't take effect until February.
+You can use our subsidy calculator to get an idea of the size of your subsidy.
 Then, make sure you enroll by December 15 so that you’re eligible to claim the subsidy for all 12 months of the year.

 3. Letting your plan auto-renew?
 You might be in for a surprise.

-If you already have coverage through the marketplace in 2022 and are planning to just let it auto-renew for 2023, you might wake up on January 1 with coverage and a premium that aren’t what you expected.
+If you already had coverage through the Marketplace and are planning to just let it auto-renew for the next year, you learned on the following January 1 that your coverage and premium that aren’t what you expected.

 Even if you’re 100% happy with the plan you have now, you owe it to yourself to spend at least a little time checking out the available options before December 15.
-The premium that your insurer charges is likely changing for 2023.
-And your subsidy amount might also be changing, especially if there are new insurers joining the marketplace in your area (a lot of states have new insurers for 2023, and there are also some exiting insurers).
+The premium that your insurer charges may be changing for the coming year.
+(It likely changed for 2025.)
+And your subsidy amount might also be changing, especially if there are changes to the list of participating Marketplace insurers in your area.
+At least 19 states had new or exiting insurers for 2025.
+(Here's more about how this can potentially change subsidy amounts.)

 Your insurer might also be making changes to your benefits, provider network, or covered drug list – or even discontinuing the plan altogether and replacing it with a new one.
 In short, the plan and price you have on January 1 might be quite different from what you have now.

-This is part of the reason HHS opted to extend the open enrollment period as of 2022 – in order to give people a chance for a “do-over” if their auto-renewed plan isn’t what they expected.
+This is part of the reason HHS opted to extend the open enrollment period starting in 2022, to give people a chance for a “do-over” if their auto-renewed plan isn’t what they expected.
 In nearly every state, you’ll have until at least January 15 to pick a new plan.
 But that plan selection won’t be retroactive to January 1 if you enroll in the final few weeks of open enrollment.

 4. Out-of-pocket expenses won’t transfer in February or March.

-What if you’re enrolled in a marketplace plan in 2022, let it auto-renew for 2023, and then decide after December 15 that you’d rather have a different plan?
-Thanks to the extended open enrollment period, you can do that, and your new plan will take effect in February (or potentially March, if you’re in one of the state-run exchanges with the latest enrollment deadlines).
+What if you’re enrolled in a Marketplace plan and let it auto-renew for the next plan year, and then decide after December 15 that you’d rather have a different plan?
+Thanks to the extended open enrollment period in nearly every state, you can do that and your new plan will take effect in February.

-But it’s important to understand that you’ll be starting over with a new plan in February or March.
-This means the out-of-pocket costs counted against your deductible and out-of-pocket maximum will reset to $0, even if you ended up with out-of-pocket expenses in January.
+But it’s important to understand that you’ll be starting over with a new plan in February.
+This means the out-of-pocket costs counted against your deductible and out-of-pocket maximum will reset to $0, even if you have out-of-pocket expenses in January.